Fondation Vuitton exterior view

 Centre Pompidou

-Things to do at the Centre Pompidou
+Things to do at and around the Centre Pompidou

 Villa Savoye